-This paper investigates price volatility and spillovers in the Nordic electricity wholesale markets.
-We use the Time-Varying Parameter Vector Autoregressive (TVP-VAR), Rolling Window-based VAR (RW-VAR), and high dimensional VAR with common factors (VAR-CF) methods and analyze the integration dynamics among these markets and impact of carbon prices on volatility spillovers.
-We use 107,352 hourly price data from January 2010 to March 2022.
-The novelty of this research is four-fold.
-First, we adopt a connectedness approach to explore volatility interactions among the four Nordic markets, contributing to the scarce literature on volatility in this market.
-Second, we segment the Norwegian market into southern and northern regions, revealing differences in volatility spillover patterns.
-Third, we investigate the effect of carbon prices on volatility spillovers and market dynamics.
-Last, we show significant contribution of covariances to interdependence among markets.
-We find significant connectedness between the Nordic markets, with an average Total Connectedness Index of between 50% (with a system of variance) and 90% (with a system of both variance and covariance).
-Sweden is the sole net volatility spillover transmitter, while Denmark experiences the largest shocks from the system.
-We further find that carbon prices exert a 5% significant impact on the volatility spillover index.
+This paper investigates price volatility and spillover effects in the Nordic electricity wholesale markets, comprising Sweden, Finland, Denmark, and Norway.
+Utilizing both the Time-Varying Parameter Vector Autoregressive (TVP-VAR) and Rolling Window-based VAR (RW-VAR) approaches, we analyze the integration dynamics among these regional markets and the impact of carbon prices on volatility spillovers.
+The study employs a rich dataset of 107,352 hourly prices spanning from January 2010 to March 2022.
+The novelty of this research is three-fold.
+Firstly, we adopt a connectedness approach to explore volatility interactions among the four Nordic markets, contributing to the scarce literature on volatility in this market.
+Secondly, we segment the Norwegian market into southern and northern regions, revealing differences in volatility spillover patterns.
+Lastly, we investigate the influence of carbon prices on volatility spillovers, shedding light on its role in market dynamics.
+We find significant connectedness between the Nordic markets, with an average volatility Total Connectedness Index of 52.4% and 50.9%.
+Sweden emerges as the sole net volatility spillover transmitter, while Denmark experiences the largest shocks from the system.
+We further find that carbon prices exert a 5% significant impact on the volatility spillover index, as estimated by the 200-days rolling window VAR.